NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

     $ ./maintainers/scripts/haskell/regenerate-hackage-packages.sh --do-commit
     ```

-1. Push these commits to the Nixpkgs repository.
+1. Push these commits to the `haskell-updates` branch of the NixOS/nixpkgs repository.

 1. Open a PR on Nixpkgs merging `haskell-updates` into `master`.